-The minimum qualifications for an unsecured business loan will vary depending on the kind of financing you are getting.
+Rather than waste time, energy, and potentially money with application fees, it’s wise to determine if you meet the eligibility parameters first.
+The minimum qualifications for an unsecured business loan will vary, depending on the kind of financing you are getting.
 Typically, more expensive financing has lower qualifications and vice versa.
-These requirements include minimum personal credit scores of 500 and higher, time in business of at least one year, annual revenue of $100,000 or more, personal guarantees and blanket UCC filings.

 The typical minimum qualifications and requirements for an unsecured business loan are:

 - Collateral & personal guarantee: Typically, a blanket UCC filing and personal guarantee are required for the loan.
 This gives the lender the right to go after your business and personal assets in the event of default.
-Furthermore, it may also restrict you to working with a single lender because each will want to have the first claim in such an event.
+Furthermore, it may also restrict you to working with a single lender because each lender will want to have the first claim in the event of default.

 4. Gather the Required Documentation

 With traditional lenders, you would typically need extensive documentation including, business plans, tax returns, and financial statements to get approved for a loan.
 This is in addition to multiple trips to the bank, revisions, and prolonged procedures.
-With an unsecured business loan provider like OnDeck, documentation requirements are minimal and can be done in a few minutes.
+Some online providers shorten the application process and can approve funding in as little as one business day.

-The documentation requirements for an unsecured business loan with an online lender like OnDeck are:
+The documentation requirements for an unsecured business loan with an online lender include:

-- Employer information number (EIN) or taxpayer identification number (TIN) of your business: You will need to provide your EIN or TIN as part of your documentation
+- Tax identification number: You will need to provide your employer identification number (EIN) or tax identification number (TIN) as part of your documentation.

-- Social Security numbers of the owners: For the soft personal credit check, and personal guarantee your social security will also be required
+- Owners’ Social Security number: For the soft personal credit check and personal guarantee, your Social Security number will also be required.

 5. Apply for Your Unsecured Business Loan